This is a modified excerpt from How To Be a Digital Nomad and Work Wherever You Want.

 You can always be a nomad in your home country.
 Take the Californians who have decided to work in Utah, Texas, and Florida, the Dubliners who head to the Irish countryside to work in a rural villa, or the Canadians who work from a cottage in Ontario or decide to try living in Montréal for a summer.

-While this guidebook will focus on how you can start your first workation in a different country, a common form of remote work is staying close to home.
+While this guidebook will focus on how launch your first workation in a different country, a common form of remote work is staying close to home.